psychemedia/storytelling-notes/master-maid.md

 The Prince was well content with that arrangement and went and sought the Master-Maid and told her what the giant had said.

 The Master-Maid wept and said: "You know not what he means.
 His four-poster rolls up and would crush us and we would be dead before the morning.
-Let me think, let me think. ''
+Let me think, let me think."

 So the Master-Maid took an apple and divided it into six parts and put two at the foot of the bed and two at the door of the room and two at the foot of the stairs.